 The City of Morgantown seeks to work cooperatively with the media to disseminate information of public interest and concern in an accurate, complete and timely manner.

-- To achieve the city’s goal, the Communications Manager is designated as the City Public Information Officer or City PIO and shall be responsible for the implementation of this policy.
+- To achieve the city’s goal, the Communications Director is designated as the City Public Information Officer or City PIO and shall be responsible for the implementation of this policy.
 When the City PIO is unavailable, he or she shall designate one of the authorized city spokespersons as the Acting City PIO.

 - Inquiries from the news media are given a high priority by the City of Morgantown and should be responded to as quickly and efficiently as possible.
 Every effort should be made to meet media deadlines and to ensure that all information released is accurate and complete.

 - The City PIO is responsible for the City’s media relations, with the exception of most public safety issues (see Public Safety section).

 - All inquiries from the media will be directed to the City PIO to ensure efficient communications and timely responses.
 Any city employee who receives a media request will forward the request to the City PIO as soon as possible for response.

 - The City PIO may coordinate a response with city employees or ask one of the authorized spokespersons to assist with or give the city’s response to a particular topic.

 - All press releases and news items from the City PIO will be approved by the City Manager or Assistant City Manager prior to release.